sweetest-framework/sweetest/GUIDELINES.md

 What if we want to create a simple unit test for `AuthManager`?

-1. We can create a steps which resembles a fake version of the backend gateway that is capable of handling tasks like having fake users and acting upon that data.
+1. We can create a steps class which resembles a fake version of the backend gateway that is capable of handling tasks like having fake users and acting upon that data.
 3. We can create a test and steps class pair which focuses on unit-testing the `AuthManager` that uses the fake backend.
 4. We can re-wire the previous integration test to use the same fake backend steps class.